For Legal Teams

 A legal review workflow built from deposition experience.

-Dr. Knapp's expert-witness background shaped the system: get the imaging story clear early, route each matter to the right specialty, and make the report usable by the legal team before testimony is ever on the calendar.
+Dr. Knapp's expert-witness background shaped the workflow: clarify the imaging question early, route the matter to the right subspecialist, and make the report usable for the legal team before testimony is considered.

 Lenox Hill